-- 1. Be admitted to the School of Graduate Studies. - 2.
-Be admitted to Teacher Education.
+- 1. Be admitted to Teacher Education.
 Admission to Teacher Education requires the applicant to: - a.
 Present evidence of having completed a master's degree with Class A certification, in the same teaching field in which the Ed.S. degree is sought (except in Special Education), from a regionally accredited institution. - b.
-Present transcript(s) showing a master's degree grade point average of 3.00 or better (4.00 system).
+Present transcript(s) showing a master's degree grade point average of 3.25 or better (4.00 system).